AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/action.md

 Now you can run the custom action any time you need to perform that series of steps on a PDF file.

+Click to download a PDF of the Action Wizard tutorial.

 [![Download Action Wizard tutorial](../assets/acrobat_PDF_96.png)](../assets/AcrobatDCActionWizard.pdf).